Queer events calendar - everything LGBTQ+ happening in and around Paris

 Paris Pride 2026: Route, Map and Practical Info

-BREAKING NEWS: PRIDE POSTPONED
+BREAKING NEWS: NEW DATE

-Paris Pride 2026, also known as La Marche des Fiertés, takes place on Saturday, June 27, 2026, organised by Inter-LGBT.
+Paris Pride 2026, also known as La Marche des Fiertés, takes place on Saturday, October 3rd, 2026, organised by Inter-LGBT.
 Every year, hundreds of thousands of people take to the streets of the capital to march, celebrate and demand equal rights.
 Here is everything you need to know to be there.

 The full route